WebEngage/android-custom-push-layouts/README.md

 }
 ```

-Here are some sample code which might help you to build your own custom push notification layouts.
+Here are some sample code snippets which might help you to build your own custom push notification layouts.

 ### 1. Big Text Layout